Fly with us,

 AS350-B3 (aka The Raptor!)

-The Raptor is a colourful helicopter has been designed to provide its occupants with the highest level of comfort.
+The Raptor is a colourful helicopter and has been designed to provide its occupants with the highest level of comfort.
 In addition to the low vibration level, the passengers will appreciate the feeling of spaciousness and the panoramic view offered by the large windows.

 Being a Dual-Hydraulic AS350B3+ Squirrel helicopter, this also makes it ideal for Commercial Support work, Fire Fighting, Heli Skiing and carrying larger groups.